High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Stochastic adaptive step search algorithm and related notations

+It is easy to see that $T_\varepsilon$ is a \emph{stopping time} of the stochastic process with respect to ${\cal F}_k$. \revv{Moreover, note that the stopping time for the convex case is in terms of both the optimality gap and the gradient norm.
+This is because in the convex case (unlike the strongly convex case), the optimality gap does not provide a lower bound on the gradient norm.
+Thus, if the gradient becomes too small, due to the bias, the first-order oracle can always provide gradient estimates in the opposite direction to the true gradient, and hence make it impossible for the algorithm to progress any further.}

-Finally, we define the following random variables $Z_k$, which represent progress towards optimality. \begin{defn}[Measure of Progress] For each $k \geq 0$, let $Z_k \geq 0$ be a random variable that measures the progress of the algorithm at step $k$.
-The precise definition of $Z_k$ depends on the convexity of $\phi$.
+Finally, we define the random variable $Z_k$ to measure progress towards optimality. \begin{defn}[Measure of Progress] For each $k \geq 0$, let $Z_k \geq 0$ be a random variable that measures the progress of the algorithm at step $k$.
+The definition of $Z_k$ depends on the convexity of $\phi$.
 The corresponding definitions for each case are shown in the table below:

 This is analogous to a corresponding definition in \cite{berahas2019global}, except for a change in direction; for us, making progress means decreasing $Z_k$, whereas in \cite{berahas2019global}, making progress means increasing $Z_k$. \end{defn}